Looking for the ultimate Banff and Jasper itinerary for your Canadian Rockies road trip?

 The Maligne Lake Cruise is 1.5 hours long and takes you near Spirit Island, where you can take pictures of the beautiful island.
 If visiting between June and October, you should definitely go on the Maligne Lake Cruise.

-➡ Check rates and availability for Maligne Lake cruise tickets
+➡ Check rates and availability for this highly-rated small group Jasper Wildlife and Waterfalls Tour with Maligne Lake Cruise from Jasper

 In the evening, we drove to the Jasper Skytram, which is a ten-minute drive from Jasper downtown.
-We bought the Jasper Skytram tickets and headed up to Whistler Mountain.
+We boarded the Jasper Skytram and headed up to Whistler Mountain.

 The Skytram takes groups of people at a time and is a 7-minute ride.
 There is a restaurant at the upper station.
 The upper Skytram station and the Whistler mountain peak are visible from almost everywhere in Jasper.
 It’s hard to miss.